 Next Step in Preparing Your Defense

-A reasonable defense argument to these type of serious violent crime allegations will always depend on an extensive review of the physical evidence, witnesses, and any other type of evidence the prosecutor will use at the trial.
+A reasonable defense argument to these serious violent crime allegations will always depend on an extensive review of the physical evidence, witnesses, and any other evidence the prosecutor will use at the trial.

 If you or a family member has been charged with a California murder or attempted murder case, contact our criminal defense attorneys for a consultation.
 Early intervention into the case by our law firm can be crucial to the outcome.
 We serve clients throughout Southern California and the greater Los Angeles area.